Mexico: Mexican Revolution (1910–1920)

-Consolidating power, President Carranza had peasant-leader Emiliano Zapata assassinated in 1919.
-Carranza had gained support of the peasantry during the Revolution, but once in power he did little to institute land reform, which had motivated many to fight in the Revolution.
-Carranza in fact returned some confiscated land to their original owners.
-President Carranza's best general, Obregón, served briefly in his administration, but returned to his home state of Sonora to position himself to run in the 1920 presidential election.
-Since Carranza could not run for re-election, he chose a civilian, political and revolutionary no-body to succeed him, intending to remain the power behind the presidency.
+In 1916, the winners of the Mexican revolution met at a constitutional convention to draft the Constitution of 1917, which was ratified in February 1917.
+The Constitution empowered the government to expropriate resources including land, gave rights to labor, and strengthened anticlerical provisions of the 1857 Constitution.
+With amendments, it remains the governing document of Mexico.
+It is estimated that the revolutionary war killed 900,000 people out of Mexico's 15 million population at the time.
+Consolidating power, President Carranza had peasant leader Emiliano Zapata assassinated in 1919.
+Carranza had gained the support of the peasantry during the Revolution, but once in power, he did little to institute land reform, which had motivated many to fight in the Revolution.
+Carranza returned some confiscated land to their original owners.
+President Carranza's best general, Obregón, served briefly in his administration but returned to his home state of Sonora to position himself to run in the 1920 presidential election.
+Since Carranza could not run for re-election, he chose a civilian to succeed him, intending to remain the power behind the presidency.
 Obregón and two other Sonoran revolutionary generals drew up the Plan of Agua Prieta, overthrowing Carranza, who died fleeing Mexico City in 1920.
-General Adolfo de la Huerta became interim president, followed the election of General Álvaro Obregón.
+General Adolfo de la Huerta became interim president, followed by the election of General Álvaro Obregón.

 Political consolidation and one-party rule (1920–2000)

 The first quarter-century of the post-revolutionary period (1920–1946) was characterized by revolutionary generals serving as Presidents of Mexico, including Álvaro Obregón (1920–24), Plutarco Elías Calles (1924–28), Lázaro Cárdenas (1934–40), and Manuel Avila Camacho (1940–46).
-Since 1946, no member of the military has been President of Mexico.
 The post-revolutionary project of the Mexican government sought to bring order to the country, end military intervention in politics, and create organizations of interest groups.
 Workers, peasants, urban office workers, and even the army for a short period were incorporated as sectors of the single party that dominated Mexican politics from its founding in 1929.
 Obregón instigated land reform and strengthened the power of organized labor.
 He gained recognition from the United States and took steps to settle claims with companies and individuals that lost property during the Revolution.
 He imposed his fellow former Sonoran revolutionary general, Calles, as his successor, prompting an unsuccessful military revolt.
-As president, Calles provoked a major conflict with the Catholic Church and Catholic guerrilla armies when he strictly enforced anticlerical articles of the 1917 Constitution.
-The Church-State conflict was mediated and ended with the aid of the U.S. Ambassador to Mexico and ended with an agreement between the parties in conflict, by means of which the respective fields of action were defined.
-Although the constitution prohibited reelection of the president, Obregón wished to run again and the constitution was amended to allow non-consecutive re-election.
-Obregón won the 1928 elections, but was assassinated by a Catholic zealot, causing a political crisis of succession.
-Calles could not become president again, since he has just ended his term.
-He sought to set up a structure to manage presidential succession, founding the party that was to dominate Mexico until the late twentieth century.
-Calles declared that the Revolution had moved from caudillismo (rule by strongmen) to the era institucional (institutional era).
+As president, Calles provoked a major conflict with the Catholic Church and Catholic guerrilla armies when he strictly enforced anticlerical articles of the 1917 Constitution which ended with an agreement.
+Although the constitution prohibited the reelection of the president, Obregón wished to run again and the constitution was amended to allow non-consecutive re-election; he won the 1928 elections but was assassinated by a Catholic activist, causing a political crisis of succession.
+Calles could not become president again, so he sought to set up a structure to manage presidential succession, founding the Institutional Revolutionary Party, which went on to dominate Mexico for the rest of the 20th century.